 Get More Out of Your Wine

-Deductive tasting, or the “grid,” is a method sommeliers use to assess the identity of an unmarked glass of wine.
+Deductive tasting, or the “grid,” is a method sommeliers use to identity an unmarked glass of wine.
 Identifying the vintage, varietal, and region of an unlabeled glass of wine is a crucial element in the Court of Sommeliers exams.
 Such mastery is excessive for the casual wine drinker, and likely even the average wine nerd.
-Nevertheless, the basics of deductive tasting can greatly enrich your experience of wine.
+Nevertheless, the basics of deductive tasting can greatly enrich our experience of wine!

 Brushing up on how to describe wine will make picking out a new bottle exciting instead of intimidating.
 It will enrich your experience of wine as well as your ability to share it.
 So let’s break down the descriptive aspect of deductive tasting!

 We can break down a glass of wine into three basic qualities: appearance, smell, and taste.
 Scroll right and let's get started!